-Well, Refracktion is not convinced by the benefits case being peddled by Cuadrilla and we are very seriously concerned that the regulatory framework is currently inadequate.
+Well, Refracktion is not convinced by the benefits case being peddled by Cuadrilla, Ineos and the rest of the fracking companies, and is very seriously concerned that the regulatory framework is currently inadequate.

 - fracking would have inevitable negative impacts on our local environment and its amenity value

-- under no circumstances should fracking be allowed to go ahead without proper regulation
+Under no circumstances should fracking be allowed to go ahead without proper regulation

 - these studies have not been completed in any meaningful way